AdventureData/radicl/docs/installation.rst

 Python installation
 ~~~~~~~~~~~~~~~~~~~

-It is preferable to use your Windows Store to install your python.
-You can
+It is preferable to download python from the website for install.
-search by python.

 1. Go to you `python downloads page`_ and at least python 3.7 or later.